coolyashas/coolyashas/README.md

 ## Who is he?

-Yashas is a tech enthusiast who enjoys open-source, deep learning & backend engineering.
+Yashas is a tech enthusiast who enjoys open-source, deep learning & Computer Vision.
 When he is not speaking of himself in third person, he is constantly looking for opportunities to work on new and innovative ideas.
 To collaborate, please feel free to contact him :)

 ## But why tho?